 - Where do most of your dogs come from?
 Or, if you have one in mind, what is the dog's history?
 Perhaps they were relinquished by an owner, or rescued from the streets.
 This is important information when it comes to raising your new dog.

 - Do you conduct behavior tests?
 If so, how did my dog score?
-Knowing their results will help you discipline and train your pup in the most effective way.
+Knowing their results will help you train your pup in the most effective way.

 - What kind of medical care do your animals receive?
 Has my dog gotten any individualized treatment?
 You should ensure your dog has been given the proper vaccinations and medical screenings before taking him or her home.

 - What adoption fees should I expect?
 Every shelter varies, so be sure to clarify what you'll be responsible for.
 Some organizations charge higher fees for young puppies or popular dog breeds.

 - What is the timeline for adoption?
 Will I be able to take my dog home the day I sign the papers, or will you require a few visits prior to adopting?
 If you have a dog, they may ask that you bring him or her to the shelter to introduce your new pup first.